honusz/Tonalite/README.md

 # Tonalite

 Tonalite is a mobile E.131 lighting controller written in Python and JavaScript using SocketIO.
+It's current configuration is 48 channels so as to keep overhead low.

 ## Required Tools